 The problem though is that we live in a hyper-sexualized culture.

 I’m constantly floored at what the media, in general, thinks is acceptable.
-Even innocently scrolling on Facebook or other fairly “tame” website can cause a boatload of problems.
+Even innocently scrolling on Facebook or other fairly “tame” websites can cause a boatload of problems.
 The standards are out of control and NOTHING seems WRONG nowadays!!!

 So it’s vital to guard yourself against getting sucked into this black hole.
 We must remember that it doesn’t matter if someone else thinks it’s fine to engage in pre-sexual activity before marriage.
 What matters is what God says.